openSUSE/news-o-o/_posts/2010-05-08-opensuse-weekly-news-122-is-out.markdown

 ####  [Klaas Freitag: A Blog on Sourceforge](http://lizards.opensuse.org/2010/05/06/a-blog-on-sourceforge/)

 "A little more than two weeks ago we released Kraft version 0.40, the first version of Kraft based on KDE 4 software platform.
 The release went fine as far as I can tell, no terrible bugs were reported yet.
 Some work went into the new website since then, but in general I need a few weeks break from Kraft and spend my evenings outside enjoying spring time.
 Today, Sourceforge posted a blog about Kraft after they kind of mail-interviewed me.
-Itâ€™s nice, it really focuses on the things also important to me.
+It’s nice, it really focuses on the things also important to me.
 This might be another step towards a broader user base for Kraft.
 I say that because one could have the impression that the number of people actually really using Kraft could be larger.
 A high number of users is one of the fundamental criteria for a successful free software project and thus I am constantly trying to understand whats the reason for the impression or the fact."

 ####  [Andrew Wafaa: openSUSE and the ways of a11y](http://www.wafaa.eu/entry/opensuse-and-the-ways-of-a11y-1-27.html)